November 17, 2017

 How Elkus Manfredi Architects Is Uniting Five Different Companies in One Office

-For two years, the firm worked with 171 employees from its client Publicis Groupe to design this 225,000-square-foot office in Boston.
+For two years, the firm worked with 171 employees from its client Publicis Groupe to develop a design for this 225,000-square-foot office in Boston.

 “They wanted ultimate flexibility in their new headquarters so they could utilize any team member for any project,” says Elizabeth Lowrey, principal at Boston-based Elkus Manfredi Architects.
 The firm was challenged to bring teams from five distinct brands of the global company Publicis Groupe under one roof in Boston.
 (Previously, each brand had a separate Boston office.)
 While the new office would leverage the sharing of talent and resources, the workplace’s design also had to maintain “each individual company’s identity.
 It’s the mission impossible.”
 The two-year project, whose first phase will be completed May 2018, saw the firm collaborate with Publicis Groupe’s employees to an extraordinary degree.